tobybenjaminclark/mema/docbank/mema_technical_documentation.md

 # Text-to-Speech
 **MeMa's Text to Speech** uses the [gTTS (Google Text To Speech)](https://pypi.org/project/gTTS/) Library, The module provides functions to generate speech from input text and play it aloud using the [playsound](https://pypi.org/project/playsound/) library.
 The TTS is played asynchronously on a separate thread to allow concurrent execution of other parts of the program.

+### How to use Text-to-Speech within your Page
+Using the Mema TTS system is as simple as an `import` and a `function call`.
+Simply type `from mema_text_to_speech import * ` at the top of your program (this may differ dependent on file location), and then you can use the `speak` command directly.
+Just pass the text that you want spoken to the command, and it will be read aloud.

+> Please note that to read aloud the text when setting up a new button frame, this can be passed as the second argument in the `parent.update_buttons()` method call.
+The `spoken` argument, if `true` will automatically read aloud the new button names.

 ### Text-To-Speech Functional Interface